opentofu/opentofu/internal/encryption/method/aesgcm/README.md

 # AES-GCM encryption method

-This folder contains the state encryption implementation of the AES-GCM encryption method ([NIST SP 800-38D](https://csrc.nist.gov/pubs/sp/800/38/d/final)).
+This folder contains the state encryption implementation of the AES-GCM encryption method.

+This is implemented following the guidance of the following document: ([NIST SP 800-38D](https://csrc.nist.gov/pubs/sp/800/38/d/final)).

 ## Configuration